Speed: The GCS ENCS Cluster

 PIC

-To see the packages available, run ls -al /encs/pkg/ on speed.encs.
 In particular, there are over 2200 programs available in /encs/bin and /encs/pkg under Scientific Linux 7 (EL7).
 We are building an equivalent array of programs for the EL9 SPEED2 nodes.
+To see the packages available, run ls -al /encs/pkg/ on speed.encs.
+See a complete list in Appendix D.

-After reviewing the “What Speed is” (Section 1.4) and “What Speed is Not” (Section 1.5), request access to the “Speed” cluster by emailing: rt-ex-hpc AT encs.concordia.ca.
-CGS ENCS faculty and staff may request access directly.
-Students must include the following in their message:
+After reviewing the “What Speed is” (Section 1.5) and “What Speed is Not” (Section 1.6), request access to the “Speed” cluster by emailing: rt-ex-hpc AT encs.concordia.ca.

 2 Job Management